Niraj288/PfRL/README.md

 # PfRL with Improved dqn

-Example :
+Example to train:

+Download protein databse from 'https://smu.box.com/s/0395yjihdwm1p0he09cqm5mahg8z9ah9'

-Make sure you have models and proteins folder in the current directory
+Extract data and put the proteins folder in your working directory

+Make directory models

+make input file (An example is given as inp)

-Train : python idqn.py path_to_inp
+Train : python path_to_PfRL/idqn.py path_to_inp

-Test : python test_model.py path_to_inp path_to_pdb_file
+Test : python path_to_PfRL/test_model.py path_to_inp path_to_pdb_file

 ## Requirements